Waste Diversion in Offices

 - Please place compostable materials (food waste and biodegradable serviceware) in the compost receptacle in your break room/common area.

-- What to compost: food scraps, brown napkins, tea bags, coffee filters, coffee grounds, take-out containers from Bon Appetit (compostable service ware includes: utensils, plates, cups, food containers).
+- What to compost: food scraps, napkins, paper towels, tea bags, coffee filters, coffee grounds, take-out containers from Bon Appetit (compostable service ware includes: napkins, plates, cups, food containers).

 - Where to compost: Common area, compost receptacle